 The variables that were made note of in the analysis were education, history of diabetes, family history of prostate cancer, and SELECT intervention assignment (so, placebo or vitamin E groups).
 So despite the increased risk seen with vitamin E previously in SELECT it likely does not influence the results.

-This study found that, when comparing the lowest 25% of subjects (assessed by how much fish oil was in their blood) against the highest 25% that the higher group had a higher frequency of prostate cancer at the time of measurement.
-They conducted a one-time measurement of blood lipids, and there was no supplemental intervention
+This study found that, when comparing the lowest 25% of subjects (assessed by how much fish oil was in their blood) against the highest 25% that the higher group had a higher frequency of prostate cancer.
+There was no supplemental intervention.